-- The Prima is tested in compliance with the 7176-19 standard, Section 5.2, with specific configuration and components that comply with standard BNQ-6645-001/2019.
+- The Prima 4 and R models are tested according to the 7176-19 standard, Section 5.2, with specific configuration and components that comply with standard BNQ-6645-001/2019.
 When used as a seat in a motor vehicle, the wheelchair must be immobilized in a forward-facing position.
 Other positions have not been impact tested.
-However, complying with the standard does not preclude use of the rear-facing wheelchair in large, accessible vehicles with rear-facing wheelchair passenger seats. - The impact tests were conducted with a dummy restrained by pelvic and shoulder belts, and both should be used when the wheelchair is used as the seat in a motor vehicle. - The shoulder belt, not supplied by ORTHOFAB, must comply with Section 5.1 of ISO-7176-19 and be labeled as such. - A four-point (4) or base anchor system should be used to secure the wheelchair in a motor vehicle (check compatibility of the anchor system with ORTHOFAB). - Removable components and/or accessories should be secured independently. - Postural components should NOT be used as a restraint system. - The wheelchair weighs 36 kg in its test configuration.
+However, complying with the standard does not preclude use of the rear-facing wheelchair in large, accessible vehicles with rear-facing wheelchair passenger seats. - The impact tests were conducted with a dummy restrained by pelvic and shoulder belts, and both should be used when the wheelchair is used as the seat in a motor vehicle. - The shoulder belt, not supplied by ORTHOFAB, must comply with Section 5.1 of ISO-7176-19 and be labeled as such. - A four-point (4) or base anchor system should be used to secure the wheelchair in a motor vehicle (check compatibility of the anchor system with ORTHOFAB). - Removable components and/or accessories should be secured independently. - Postural components should NOT be used as a restraint system.